The year 2023 presents new opportunities and challenges for website buyers due to the rapidly changing online landscape.

 Truth be told, if you’re buying through a broker, they’ve already checked this for you – or they should have.

 Alternatively, the average person with access to a decent backlink checking tool like Ahrefs can spot a toxic link profile a mile away.

-When evaluating rankings, you’re trying to ascertain whether a large percentage of your site’s traffic comes from maybe just a handful of high-traffic pages or keywords.
+The evaluation criteria for rankings requires ascertaining whether a large percentage of your site’s traffic comes from maybe just a handful of high-traffic pages or keywords.

 Or even worse, just a single keyword – gulp!

 While it’s true that 80% of a typical affiliate site’s traffic comes from 20% of the content, you still need to err on the side of caution when you’re about to drop a few grand on a site.

 So, ask yourself what would happen to the site’s revenue and income potential if that small number of high traffic pages got deindexed by Google?